 - Excellent Collaborative Features: Users say that Redbooth helps them interact and cooperate on a higher level.
-Bonuses like HD video conferencing, email integration, and group chat have helped many businesses streamline communication and eliminate pointless meetings.
+Bonuses like email integration and group chat have helped many businesses streamline communication and eliminate pointless meetings.

 - Low Price Tag: Redbooth has the potential to save an enormous amount of money, and not only because it significantly undersells most of its competition.
 Though inexpensive on its own, this software also offers a wide variety of integrations, helps to increase productivity, and provides features (like task list templates) which eliminate wasted time and movement.